 - 5

-Tips for Protecting Your Jewelry
+Tips to Protect Your Jewelry at Home

-Store jewelry in a safe or lock box
+Store Jewelry in a Safe or Lock Box

 Where to Buy Homeowners Insurance That Covers Jewelry